adnammit/notes/webDev.md

 * real life testing:
 	- nothing beats just seeing what it looks like on different devices
 	- browserstack.com also provides screenshots of your code -- for a price

+## DATA
+* choosing a database construct: relational or noSql?
+* **relational databases**
+	- store data in tables as rows and columns
+	- tables are joined across multiple relations using primary keys and foreign keys
+	- **ACID** or Atomicity, Consistency, Isolation and Durability are key features of relational databases
+* **distributed relational databases**
+	- relational databases can be distributed, making them horizontally scalable
+	- in this case, if a table has 100 records total, there might be 10 records each on 10 notes
+	- this process of dividing the data across nodes is called **partitioning** or **sharding**
+* **replicated relational databases**
+	- database replication is used for load balancing purposes and addressing network latency caused by geographic distance
+	- data is replicated on all instances and is synced up via some mechanism
+* **NoSQL database**
+	- do not support transactional processing -- hence it is not ACIDic -